Bears Seen Playing Wiffle Ball at Wrigley Field

 The Chicago Bears were spotted playing Wiffle Ball on Thursday.

-Bears analyst Nicholas Moreano tweeted that the squad is partaking in a variety of games at Wrigley Field, which was first seen on Jaylon Johnson's Instagram Live.
+Bears podcaster Nicholas Moreano tweeted that the squad is partaking in a variety of games at Wrigley Field, which was first seen on Jaylon Johnson's Instagram Live.

 The news comes as the Bears lost a day of OTAs on Tuesday as a penalty from the league for engaging in live contact during practices in May.